Scratchbuilding Starbug from Red Dwarf

 As usual the first question to answer is what size to build it?
 Normally I like to build to studio scale but I didn't like the choice of sizes, 30 inches was too big (as the rear legs are very widely spaced) and 15" was too small so I decided to pick my own size of around 22" in length.

-many hours of sculpting and shaping, Starbug is simply a
+require many hours of sculpting and shaping, Starbug is

-collection of hemispheres so all I had to do was get out
+simply a collection of hemispheres so all I had to do was

-my EMA Catalogue and order the parts - or maybe not.
+get out my EMA Catalogue and order the parts - or maybe